basilisque-framework/CommonBuild/README.md

 ## Overview
 [![NuGet](https://img.shields.io/badge/NuGet-latest-blue.svg)](https://www.nuget.org/packages/Basilisque.CommonBuild)
 [![License](https://img.shields.io/badge/License-Apache%20License%202.0-red.svg)](LICENSE.txt)
-This repository provides __optional__ common build configuration for projects that use the Basilisque framework.
+This project provides __optional__ common build configuration for projects that use the Basilisque framework.
 But it also can be used without Basilique.
 So if you like the contained configuration feel free to use it, otherwise simply don't.

 ## Description